ABOUT THE PROJECT

 What we asked:

-Please review these information panels to inform your answers to the questions below.
+These information panels were provided for review to inform answers to the questions below.

 Character Areas Exercise